The Best XCOM 2 Mods16 Jul 2020 0

 Grimy has also made a PCS Loot Mod that works alongside this and makes the Skulljack useful throughout the game as well as an Alien Rulers Loot Mod, though that requires the Alien Rulers DLC.

 In the mid to late game Elerium Cores are as rare as Bitcoins and the Proving Ground can sit idle for months at a time if you’re unlucky.
 And without fresh cores, you’ll fall behind on special armours, heavy weapons, experimental ammo and grenades.
-Elerium Grounds lets you - once you’ve completed the pre-requisite research - build Elerium Cores.
+Elerium Grounds lets you - once you’ve completed the pre-requisite research - build Elerium Cores to your hearts content (for a cost).

 It also allows you to upgrade the Spider and Exo suits, keeping them as valid armor options for the late game.
 However, if you want, both parts of the mod are downloadable separately.
 While it will show a small warning symbol when loaded with WotC, it can be played without any issues.

-The famous Long War mod returned alongside the launch of the workshop for XCOM 2.
+The (in)famous Long War mod returned alongside the launch of the workshop for XCOM 2.
 Officially sanctioned by Firaxis themselves, Pavonis Interactive have essentially included an overhaul DLC for free.

 Long War 2 consists of a longer campaign, new classes with unique abilities and mechanics, new infiltration systems that require sending out multiple squads, a strategic ADVENT AI, SMG weapons, and new enemies.